+The idea that access to public debt markets is a useful proxy for debt capacity is also suggested by Bolton and Freixas (2000).
+They present a model of capital structure and financing choice.
+In their model, firms may raise external financing using equity, bank debt, or via the bond market.
 There is an informational dilution cost to issuing equity in the presence of asymmetric information as in Myers and Majluf (1984).
 When issuing debt, firms may choose between bank debt and public bonds.
 Banks have an advantage in minimizing costs of financial distress but face their own intermediation costs that are passed onto the borrower so bank debt is nominally more expensive than public debt.
 Bonds carry a lower interest rate but borrowers in the public debt market face higher costs if they become distressed.
-Their model results in a market segmentation in which the safest firms use the public debt market for financing, these firms have a very low probability of distress and so avoid the intermediation costs incurred with bank debt.
-More risky firms use the more flexible but more expensive bank debt, and the riskiest use equity.
+Their model results in a market segmentation in which the safest firms use the public debt market for financing, these firms have the greatest capacity to borrow, a very low probability of distress and so avoid the intermediation costs incurred with bank debt.
+More risky firms with a lower capacity to borrow use the more flexible but more expensive bank debt, and the riskiest use equity.4 show that, all else equal, firms without a bond rating have lower leverage ratios than firms with rated debt, which they interpret as evidence of credit rationing.